Dan’s Camera Bag Guide

 Peak Design Field Pouch

 I’m a bit of stickler when it comes to organizing things in my travel bags because I find that it ensures I don’t forget anything when I’m packing, and also prevents me leaving things lying around along the way.
-This little pouch is called the Field Pouch and it was the winner of Carryology’s Best Accessory award in 2016, for very good reason.
+This little pouch is called the Field Pouch.
 Not only does it have a good selection of elastic pockets and zippered pockets, but it’ll also fit on your belt, or you can turn it into a small shoulder bag by using the aforementioned Peak Design shoulder straps.
 At current count I have four of these pouches for different purposes.
 Made from extremely thick and rugged waxed nylon, these things will last a lifetime of adventures.

 Think Tank Skin Set